Receiving Credit Card Payments

 - Does your organization or an affiliated organization already hold a merchant account?
 If not, consider the costs: For smaller events already the application fees may be an inacceptable burden.

-- For payments within the EU always offer bank transfer (wire transfer).
-This payment method is fast (it must take less than 3 working days within the EU) and (usually) free if both accounts are in Euro.
+- For payments within the EU we recommend to always offer bank transfer (wire transfer).
+This payment method is fast (it must take only 1 working day within the EU) and (usually) free if both accounts are in Euro.

 - Consider payment service providers such as PayPal or Stripe, for which you do not have to establish your own merchant account, as alternatives for your Credit Card payments.
 There are also transaction fees of about 3% - 4% involved, but no setup or statement fees.
 Please see this external link "[Getting Paid] How to Choose Between PayPal vs Stripe vs Merchant Accounts" for more background information.